Private Pike: Personality

 Early in series 1, Pike shows some mild romantic attraction to Janet King, Mainwaring's secretary, when he talks to her about his guard duties.
 In "War Dance", Pike becomes engaged to an Army girl called Violet Gibbons who works in a fish and chip shop, but the engagement is called off.
 Later on, Pike starts seeing a young cinema girl called Ivy, who speaks so quietly that nobody can ever hear her say anything.
 He briefly develops a crush on Hodges's niece Sylvia, but that quickly fizzles out.

 In "The Royal Train", it is revealed that Pike can drive a steam locomotive, having learned to do so at the Schoolboys' Exhibition.

-Pike is naive and acts childishly; he has limited grasp of adult issues.
+Pike is naïve and acts childishly; he has limited grasp of adult issues.
 He is frequently found with confectionery, is upset in "The Big Parade" to leave a cinema early because "I haven't seen the Donald Duck yet" and can be petulant to superiors.
-This annoys Captain Mainwaring, who refers to him as a "stupid boy" due to his carelessness and mistakes and his bouts of childish humor.
+This annoys Captain Mainwaring, who refers to him as a "stupid boy" due to his carelessness and mistakes and his bouts of childish humour.
 In "Gorilla Warfare", Mainwaring opines that Pike is "slightly retarded".
 Mainwaring treats Pike as a child, sometimes threatening to send him home from meetings if he does not behave.
 Mainwaring also treats Pike as a dogsbody, and gives him menial, demeaning, dangerous or undignified tasks, refusing to "mollycoddle" him.
 Pike frequently ends up wet, covered in mud or otherwise humiliated.
 In "Things that Go Bump in the Night", he is stripped several times and has to run naked through a field to escape dogs.
 Pike does, however, sometimes show some maturity.
 In "Menace from the Deep", when Pike has lost all the food brought out to the pier by not tying up the boat correctly, he apologises to each member of the platoon on the pier.
 In the episode "Something Nasty in the Vault", he refuses to leave the bank (and his "Uncle Arthur") when it is discovered that Wilson and Mainwaring are precariously cradling an unexploded German bomb in the bank's vault.